 with Jeremy Westcott –

-When we accept Jesus as Lord, ask God to forgive us, and become born again, the Spirit of God comes to live in us.
-That is, God Himself comes to dwell within us.
-We become a house of God; a dwelling, a habitation of God.
-Heaven can manifest through our lives.
-We become a gateway of heaven on earth.
-Wherever we are, we are ambassadors for God and the embassy of heaven on earth.
+The Spirit of God has come to live in us.
+That is, God Himself dwells within us.
+We are a house of God; a dwelling, a habitation of God.
+Heaven can manifest through our lives if we are willing to act as a gateway of heaven on earth.
+Wherever we are, we are ambassadors for God and we are an embassy of heaven on earth.

 Not only should people see that we are healing the sick, doing miracles, casting out demons, doing the things Jesus did (and some even greater things that He didn’t), they should also notice that our whole attitude to life is different to theirs.
 We are to be recognisable by our love for one another, our readiness to forgive, not judging others’ motives, going the extra mile.
 The world is watching.
 Every problem, every crisis we face, is an opportunity to overcome and demonstrate heaven on earth.